Hennrix/Java-Physics-Math/Diary.md

 It's not even 3d, I am truly proud.
 **13.08.2024** Okay I give in to the Void calling me to give the Length calculation to vectors **14.08.2024** Changed the GUI so it Warns about wrong numbers, not failing a test.
 Also you now can get the Vector...
 Planning to split the GUI in Reusable Objects
+**26.08.2024** It felt like GUI Time, I am not sure if the result is good